 • Frozen evaporator coil

-Freon is hazardous to your health if handled improperly, so you’ll want an HVAC professional like James Heating & A/C, Inc to fix an air conditioner coolant leak.
-In most situations, it might just be better to schedule air conditioning installation since Freon is costly.
-Production of this coolant was stopped in 2020 because of its harmful effects on the ozone layer.
+Freon is hazardous to your health if handled improperly, so you’ll want an HVAC professional like James Heating & A/C, Inc to repair an air conditioner coolant leak.
+In most situations, it may just be better to schedule air conditioning installation since Freon is expensive.
+Manufacturing of this coolant was halted in 2020 due to its damaging effects on the ozone layer.
 As a result, only reduced recycled quantities are available.

-Rely on James Heating & A/C, Inc for Repairing Your Air Conditioner Leaks
+Contact James Heating & A/C, Inc for Fixing Your Leaky Air Conditioner

-When it comes to air conditioning repair in Lexington, go with the company your neighbors and friends trust.
-We’ve been known for our quick, friendly and reasonable services since {year}.
+When it comes to air conditioning repair in Lexington, go with the company your neighbors and friends depend on.
+We’ve been known for our quick, friendly and affordable services since {year}.
 Contact us at 336-853-6070 to schedule your appointment today!